Same Sex Divorce Attorney in Albuquerque

 Property Division in New Mexico

-Many same sex couples who were in long-term, committed relationships, but prohibited from marrying one another by state law, are shocked to find out that assets and debts accumulated before their marriage remain separate property.
+Many people who were in long-term, committed, same sex relationships — but were denied the right to marry their partner — are disappointed to discover that assets they accumulated as a couple are not considered community property because they were not married at the time they acquired it.
 This is despite the fact that they thought they were building wealth or taking on debt as a couple, have benefited as a couple from those assets and debts, and got married as soon as the law allowed them to.

 Spousal Support Payments

 Spousal support is not paid in every divorce, but every former couple must consider whether it should be.
-If a divorcing couple cannot come to an agreement on spousal support, the judge in their case will step in and decide what sort of support payment, if any, is appropriate.
 The type and amount of spousal support available vary from couple to couple.

 The duration of the marriage is one of the factors couples and courts use to determine appropriate alimony payments.
 There is no minimum amount of time a spouse has to be married to be eligible for spousal support.
 However, the longer a couple is married, the more likely it is that one of the former partners will receive alimony.